University of South Florida

 How to Apply

-Students wishing to apply to the USF/DPSP must go through a multi-leveled application process toward final acceptance in the program.
+Students wishing to apply to the USF Dance in Paris Semester Program must go through a multi-leveled application process toward final acceptance in the program.

-1. Students must first fill out the inquiry application, providing details on their academic, technical and choreographic experience, as well as their motivation for attending the program.
-An accompanying letter of recommendation will be mandatory for all candidates applying to the program, although it does not have to be submitted with the inquiry application.
-Priority will be given to students in their junior year, along with a demonstration of high academic/ technical/creative strength.
-Students will be notified of their acceptance to the USF Paris Semester Program on a rolling basis, but all applicants will hear from the program director regardless.
+1. Students must fill out an initial application through USF’s Education Abroad Office providing details on their academic, technical and choreographic experience, as well as their motivation for attending the program.
+A letter of recommendation is required from students outside of USF and schools affiliated with the Dance in Paris Programs, although it does not have to be submitted with the inquiry application.
+Priority will be given to students in their junior year of college, along with a demonstration of high academic/creative/technical strength.

 2. Once students are accepted into the program, they will be allowed to move on to the second part of the application process through USF Education Abroad.
 The USF Education Abroad application allows students to begin the formal registration process for the Semester Program, as well as providing non-USF students with a USF e-mail account and payment schedule.